joachimschaaf/dockerdemo/README.md

 We want to build a Docker image with a Postgres database.
 An example `Dockerfile` can be found in the directory `dockerfile`.

+*Q: what does the ENV command?
+Why multiple lines with \ ?*

 ## Build Docker image

 To build a new image from the Dockerfile, run the following command: